ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - a - (REVIEW) React  Lifting State Up .md

 -->

 0. Make sure you have the app running.
-  - If you don't have it ready (ex. if it has bugs or different patterns): fork + clone + npm install + npm run dev
+  - If you don't have it ready (e.g. if it has bugs or different patterns): fork + clone + npm install + npm run dev

 Note: before you start making changes, you may want to make a commit (in case you need to discard changes).